Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Persimmons: Asian and American varieties

-Check chill hours for stone fruit varieties - you get 400-600 hours.
+Check chill hours for stone fruit varieties (you get 400-600 hours).

 Your Pajaro Valley Growing Calendar

-January-March: Cool Season
+January through March: Cool Season

 Direct seed: lettuce, greens, peas, carrots, beets